My One-Bag (30L) Packing List for Full-Time Four-Season Travel (2025 Edition)

 • Hand-washing is gentler on your clothes, saves you money on laundromat, and gives you a good arm workout :)

 My 3-item laundry system: laundry sheets, clothesline, and wash bag.
+My laundry bag (folded) is on the left.

 Laundry system

-• Wash bag (packs small) (currently: Scrubba Untouched Wash Bag) — The bag has bumps on one end to effectively scrub your clothes and is waterproof so you can do it anywhere.
+• Wash bag (packs small) (currently: Scrubba Untouched Wash Bag (*)) — The bag has bumps on one end to effectively scrub your clothes and is waterproof so you can do it anywhere.
 Each load takes a few minutes of scrubbing, but loads are pretty small.

-• Drying clothesline (super portable, dry anywhere) (currently: Sea-to-Summit Lite Line) — Sturdy, adjustable in length, and packs tiny into itself, with beads to hold your clothes in place.
+• Drying clothesline (super portable, dry anywhere) (currently: Sea-to-Summit Lite Line (*)) — Sturdy, adjustable in length, and packs tiny into itself, with beads to hold your clothes in place.

 How I Packed Everything Into a 2-Liter Sling for a 3-Day Universal Orlando Trip